 How Do You Measure AI-powered Virtual Agents Against Your Customer Service KPI Goals For Human Agents?

 Seventy-seven percent of executives have already implemented conversational bots for after-sales and customer service3.
-With more companies turning to AI to improve customer service KPI metrics, it’s important to understand the relevant KPIs for virtual agents.
+With more companies turning to AI, it’s important to understand the relevant KPIs for virtual agents.

 Whether you’re tracking the performance of human or AI-powered virtual agents, you need to look at the same key metrics.
 Yes, that’s right. measure AI like you measure your human employees.
 Track the impact human and virtual agents are having on CSAT, retention rates, how well they collaborate with teammates, how successful they are at cross-selling, and the underlying metrics related to efficiency in closing tickets.
-This is a new way of measuring the impact of a technology platform.
-But virtual agents are performing human work and need to be measured in the same way.
+This is a new way of measuring the impact of an automated customer service technology platform.
+Virtual agents are performing human work and need to be measured in the same way.

 Need help improving your overall customer service KPI?
 Discover how other companies improved their most business-critical customer support KPIs.